makersacademy/chitter-challenge/README.md

 - Required in user.rb.
 - Created a new migration to rename `password` to `password_digest`, as this is how hashed passwords need to be stored for ActiveRecord
-- `rake db:reset` to recreate databased with new schema.
+- `rake db:reset` to recreate databases with new schema.
 - Included the ActiveModel::SecurePassword method has_secure_password in User.

 Green.